42 ways to combat the obesity epidemic (some more feasible than others)

 11. Teach the kids early so they can carry on healthy practices.
 Parents dropped the ball a long time ago when it came to nutrition, and society has written parents off as solutions to the problem.

 12. Institute weight limits for people, not luggage, on air planes.
+Or charge by the pound.

 13. Be creative: eat rice, and with the leftovers, make rice pudding.
 Milk, cinnamon, raisins, sugar, vanilla, some cardamom if you have it, and cook until soft.
 Good with cream and a splash of brandy, but we're getting off track here.